-Dental anxiety is a term associated with a feeling of fear, nervousness, worry, uneasiness and restlessness, which one experiences in a dental setting.
-Dental fear, phobia or anxiety is a serious issue and makes patients quake in their boots to the extent that they learn to live with the agony associated with dental issues.
-They try to avoid dentists and dental visits at all costs and let minor dental issues convert into complex life-threatening problems.
+Dental anxiety is a term associated with a feeling of fear, nervousness, worry, uneasiness, and restlessness, which one experiences in a dental setting.
+Dental fear, phobia, or anxiety is a serious issue and makes patients quake in their boots to the extent that they learn to live with the agony associated with dental issues.
+They try to avoid dentists and dental visits at all costs and allow minor issues to progress into serious, potentially harmful conditions.

 Dental anxiety is associated with symptoms like excessive sweating, increased palpitations, low blood pressure, fainting, and visible distress.
 One may experience dental anxiety and fear due to any of the following reasons:

 Laser dentistry is a modern and innovative technology used for hard and soft tissue applications.
 It employs lasers to improve the efficiency of dental procedures in terms of time, speed, and precision.
-Lasers shoot thin and concentrated beams of light to generate a thermal output, which helps in removing, reshaping and altering tissues (both bone and gum tissues) present in the oral cavity.
+Lasers shoot thin and concentrated beams of light to generate a thermal output, which helps remove, reshape, and alter tissues (both bone and gum tissues) present in the oral cavity.

 Dental lasers penetrate the soft gum and bone tissues while sealing exposed blood vessels and nerve endings.
 This is the main reason why people experience virtually no postoperative pain following laser dentistry procedures.
 Also, soft tissue lasers allow tissues to heal faster by inducing nerve regeneration.
 Unlike traditional dental procedures, laser dentistry is minimally invasive, eliminates the need for sutures, minimizes bleeding, and requires a shorter recovery period.